5 years full-time

 Programs change over time.
 Course lists and requirements are specific to the year you started studying.

-For the award of Bachelor of Engineering (Honours)/Bachelor of Computer Science [BEng(Hons)/BCompSc], you must successfully complete 400 credit points, made up of the core courses AND
+For the award of Bachelor of Engineering (Honours)/Bachelor of Computer Science [BEng(Hons)/BCompSc], you must successfully complete 400 credit points, made up of

 You must successfully complete: